 Nagaland CM presents deficit budget, imposes new tax on heavy

-Nagaland Chief Minister Neiphiu Rio on Thursday presented Rs 2,358.81 crores deficit budget
+Nagaland Chief Minister Neiphiu Rio on Thursday presented a Rs 2,358.81 crore deficit budget

-for fiscal 2020-21, proposing to impose a new tax on heavy machinery and equipment, besides raising duty rates on
+for fiscal 2020-21, proposing to impose a new tax on heavy machinery and equipment, besides raising duty on petroleum

-budget proposed to take up innovative steps in various sectors to meet the challenges of the changing time.
+budget proposed to take up innovative steps in various sectors to meet the challenges of the changing times.

-The expenditure for the coming fiscal is estimated at Rs 21,049.87 crores and the gross receipt is projected at Rs
+The expenditure for the coming fiscal is estimated at Rs 21,049.87 crore and the gross receipt is projected at Rs

-20,826.02 crores, the chief minister said.
+20,826.02 crore, the chief minister said.
 He said because of the negative opening balance of Rs

-Rio said new taxes on heavy machinery and equipment and increased duty rates on petroleum products would generate
+Rio said new taxes on heavy machinery and equipment and increased duty on petroleum products would generate an

 additional revenue of Rs 33 crore annually.
 He proposed to levy a one-time registration fee at the